Elon Musk delayed filing a form and made $156 million

 Activist investors often buy up as much stock as possible in secret, using several brokerage firms to cover their tracks.
 The secrecy typically serves two purposes: To keep the stock price from going up, which would make the effort prohibitively expensive, and to keep the company's board in the dark as long as possible.

-For now, Musk has agreed to limit his stake in the company to 14.9 percent, so long as he sits on the board.
+For now, Musk has agreed to limit his stake in the company to 14.9%, so long as he sits on the board.